 Top tip: Some airlines will charge you to check in at the airport.
-These include Ryanair who charges £45 per person each way and Jet2 who charges £15 per person each way.
+These include Ryanair who charge £45 per person each way and Jet2 who charge £15 per person each way.
 So it’s well worth ensuring you opt for the online option here to save yourself some cash.

 2. Check for apps

 If your airline has an app, download it to your smartphone.
 It will prompt you when check in opens, allow you to update your booking if you need to and also advise you of any changes or delays to your aircraft.

 You can even make new bookings or check details such as airline mileage if your carrier offers this.